yjb94/expo-iap/docs/docs/guides/faq.md

 3. Consider contributing to the project
 4. For urgent needs, you might need to use react-native-iap

+### What version of Xcode should I use for iOS development?

+**Use Xcode 16.4 or later** for the best experience with in-app purchases.
+Earlier versions have known issues that can cause:

+- Duplicate purchase events
+- Transaction handling errors
+- Unexpected StoreKit behavior

+These issues ([#114](https://github.com/hyochan/expo-iap/issues/114), [react-native-iap #2970](https://github.com/hyochan/react-native-iap/issues/2970)) have been resolved by upgrading to Xcode 16.4+.

 ## Troubleshooting

 ### My app crashes when making purchases